 Finding a new or better job is often at the top of many New Year’s resolution lists.
-Combine that with the currently unemployed, and you’ve got a lot of people on the hunt.
+(Where does your resolution rank? http://www.usa.gov/Citizen/Topics/New-Years-Resolutions.shtml) Combine that with the current unemployment rate, and you’ve got a lot of people on the hunt.

 Don’t let this daunt you – own it, and make your resolution a reality by using these pro tips:

-- If you’re currently unemployed, finding a new job should be your job.
+- If you’re currently unemployed (and according to the latest wave of Scarborough research, 38% of New Yorkers are), finding a new job should be your job.
 Set hours for yourself – don’t sleep in.
-Wake up at the normal time you’d be rising to go to work, and get on the job boards.
+Wake up at the normal time you’d be rising to go to work, and get onto the job boards.
 Take normal breaks, like you would at a regular job, so you don’t get frustrated or burn out.

 - If you’ve got a job, but you’re in the market for a new one, it’s challenging to find the time for a dedicated job search.
 (How to be a stealthy job hunter?
-Read more here: The Secret Job Seeker) Consider working with a recruiter.
+Read more here: Job Searching When You Have a Job) Consider working with a recruiter.
 Make a regular date to catch up with them, during your lunch hour or after work.
 Don’t look for a new job on your employer’s dime – you could find yourself suddenly unemployed.

 - Send your resume to a staffing firm.
 Make it clear that you’re currently employed – so they can call you at a designated time.
 Request that they give you advance notice (whenever possible) for interviews, so you can work your current job schedule around it without alerting suspicion.